junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Is it just me or it looks like destiny now?"
 Dean actually grins.
 "Some big guy up there is trying to put a big thumb up on our way, telling us, 'Hey, Winchesters, you're doing ok, whatever you're looking for, five miles this way.'"

-Cas chuckles with him.
+Cas chuckles quietly with him.
 "And you're going to listen to the destiny this time?" he asks softly.
 "Last I remembered, you weren't doing so good with the destiny sisters."

 Dean rolls his eyes, following the signs to exit the highway and enter the little town that bears his family name.
 "Alright, maybe not the destiny sisters specifically.
 Just a figure of speech, you know what I mean."

 Cas doesn't answer.
 He doesn't really know what Dean means, like half the times when Dean uses some pop culture references, but he lets it slip away.
 He has a feeling this might be one of the things that's making his heart ache when he thinks about Dean, things that he wishes he understand but it seems just so difficult to figure out, and as he's learning, the ache and pain means love, which means this is probably included in Dean's request of stopping doing.
 So he just simply, shuts his mouth.

 The town is barely five blocks big in any directions.
-The only remotely interesting place in the whole town is probably the casino at the north end of the town, with "duck" and "creek" in its name like any Western movies would name any casino, according to Dean.
+The only remotely interesting place in the whole town is probably the casino at the north end of the town, with "duck" and "creek" in its name like any Western movies would name any random casino, according to Dean.
 But apart from that, nothing much to see.

-They drive past the little road in the town, passing the houses, trying to figure out which one of them is giving Cas's head the prickling tip to hint a prophet inside.
+They drive past all the small roads in the town, passing the farm houses, trying to figure out which one of them is giving Cas's head the prickling tip to hint a prophet inside.
 But an hour later, they have to call it a fruitless, failed search.

 "I was so sure I can still be useful," Cas says, resigned.
 He slumps in the seat, no longer actively frowning and staring at every farm house passing the window.

 "Hey, hey, you *are* being useful!
 Not that matters, but you are!
-You hear me, super duper helpful!"
+You hear me?
+Super duper helpful!"
 Dean gives him a squeeze on the shoulder, but Cas doesn't seem to be convinced.

-"What should we do?
-That thumb-up sign for the Winchesters from the higher power might be wrong."
-Cas asks.
+"What should we do now?
+That thumb-up sign for the Winchesters from the higher power might be wrong," Cas asks plainly.

 Dean considers.
 "Or, maybe it's just the wrong direction.
-We thought it must be the town that this divine thing is pointing us to, what if it's off road, like five miles east into the raw land, to a different town, maybe?
+We thought it must be the town following the road that this divine thing is pointing us to, what if it's off road, like five miles east into the raw land, to a different town, maybe?
 You still have the bat signal radius sense, right?"
 Cas nods.
 Dean continues, more cheerfully, more hopefully, "Might as well check out the other neighboring towns then.
 It shouldn't take more than an hour or two.
 We can stay in the Winchester town for the night for luck, what do you say?"

 "I'm not a Winchester," Cas murmurs, "so I won't get the luck.
 But yes, it sounds like a good plan."